xojo/XojoUnit/README.md

 - Desktop will once again properly run the tests and quit if given the `--rununittests <path>` argument on the command line.
 - Export file paths can now contain spaces, but it must be the last argument.

+6.1 (October 18, 2016)

+- Overridden superclass methods will be ignored.
+- "Tests" that specify a parameter will be ignored.

 Paul Lefebvre (paul@xojo.com)